Private John Joseph Shying, Grandson of John Shying, Source: Sydney Living Museum Photo – Charles Picking Courtesy Winsome Doyle

 - Mai Shi Ying

 - John Sheen (Possibly)

 John Shying worked as a carpenter on John Blaxland’s Newington Estate receiving £2 a week; the same rate was given to other craftsmen working at the site.
 After three years he worked at Elizabeth Farm for Elizabeth Macarthur.
 John Blaxland wrote a reference for Mak Sai Ying calling him in the letter “Shying” stating: Shying lived with me as a carpenter for three years and was an honest, respectable character.
 He may have returned to China after the death of his second wife in the 1840s, or there is also the possibility that he married for a third time and died under the name John Sheen in 1880.It was a common occurrence for Chinese males to be called John in the colonies.
-While working for Macarthur’s John Shying made a linen press for Elizabeth Macarthur.
-That linen press is on display at Milton House museum.
+While working for Macarthur’s John Shying made a press for Elizabeth Macarthur.
 John Shying was a successful carpenter, shopkeeper and property investor.
 John Shying married Sarah Jane Thompson (1802 – 1836) on 3 February 1823 in St John’s Church, Parramatta.
 Sarah was a daughter of Sarah and Daniel O’Neill who were transported for life.
 Sarah and her brother John O’Neill came to Australia 5 years after their parents in 1820 on board the convict ship “Morley”.
 John and Sarah had four sons:

 - John James Shying (1823 – 1885)

 - James Henry Shying (1828 – 1891)

 - Thomas Jones Shying (1830 – 1894)

 John and Sarah settled into their working life and were living on Church Street, North Parramatta and built an Inn nearby.
 John operated a shop in the area untill 1830 and then was granted a licence to operate a “Golden Inn”.